DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/02-Data-Basics.md

 ### Creating a scatterplot

 In this section we will create a simple scatterplot and then ask you to create one on your own.
 First we will recreate the scatterplot seen in Figure \@ref(fig:pov1-fig).
-This figure uses the `county_M377` data set.
+This figure uses the `county_tidy` data set.

 Here are two questions: